gennovative/micro-fleet-microservice/README.md

 # Micro Fleet - Microservice

 Belongs to Micro Fleet framework.
-Provides service base class with lifecycle management.
+Provides a base class that manages the lifecycle of a (micro)service.

 ## INSTALLATION